Jaymoo87/DnDNoteTakerMyERN/README.md

 ## Authentication

-The app uses a basic form of authentication, where users are required to provide their username and password to log in to their account.
+The app uses a basic JSON webtoken authentication using localStorage, where users are required to provide their username and password to log in to their account.
 Passwords are hashed using the bcrypt library to ensure security.

 ## How to Use